Edward Manners, 3rd Earl of Rutland: Legacy

-At Bottesford Church in Leicestershire there is the tomb commemorating the third Earl and his wife.
+At St Mary's Church, Bottesford in Leicestershire there is the tomb commemorating the third Earl and his wife.
 It was created by Gerard Johnson the elder of Southwark, a Flemish craftsman.
 Earl Edward lies on a mat, wearing full plate armour.
 Instead of a gorget protecting his throat he wears a ruff.
 He wears the Order of the Garter on his left leg.
 His coronet has disappeared and at his feet is a decorated bull crest.
 Countess Isabel, daughter of Sir Thomas Holcroft, KT, wears a ruff with the usual dress of the time under an ermine-trimmed mantle, her head supported by a cushion.
 Her only daughter, Elizabeth, kneels at her feet.
 The inscription on the tomb lists the Earl's activities in the Scottish "troubles" of the time.